open-mmlab/mmdetection/docs/MODEL_ZOO.md

 ### Inference Speed

-The inference speed is measured with fps (img/s) on a single GPU.
-The higher, the better.
+The inference speed is measured with fps (img/s) on a single GPU, the higher, the better.
+To be consistent with Detectron2, we report the pure inference speed (without the time of data loading).
+For Mask R-CNN, we exclude the time of RLE encoding in post-processing.
 The speed in the brackets of detectron2 is tested using our own server, which is slightly slower than the official speed.

 <table>